 Where should I place the chopsticks when they’re not in use?

 Don’t rest the chopsticks on any bowl or plate in front of you.
-If the chopsticks didn’t come in a paper wrapper, lay it directly on the tray your food came to you, or on the table.
+If the chopsticks didn’t come in a paper wrapper, lay it directly on the tray your food came to you or on the table.

-What is the role of Oshibori and what’s the correct way of using it?
+What is the role of Oshibori, and what’s the correct way of using it?

 The word is composed of “O” 御 (an honorific prefix) and the verb “Shiboru” 搾る (to wring out).
-Oshibori are used to clean your hands before a meal, or if you’re in a high-end restaurant, may be refreshed with a new one at the end of a meal.
+Oshibori are used to clean your hands before a meal, or if you’re in a high-end restaurant, you may be refreshed with a new one at the end of a meal.
 While it may be tempting to use an Oshibori to wipe the sweat from your face or neck or to wipe off the food remnants on your chopsticks, this is considered inappropriate.

-Unlike a napkin in a western meal that you’ll use to wipe your mouth or dirtied hands, your oshibori should always be kept clean.
+Unlike a napkin in a Western meal that you’ll use to wipe your mouth or dirtied hands, your oshibori should always be kept clean.
 If you accidentally spill liquid or food on your table, do not use the towel to wipe it off.
-Instead, ask the waiter for paper napkins or if you have tissue paper on hand, use that instead.
+Instead, ask the waiter for paper napkins, or if you have tissue paper on hand, use that instead.

 Where should the bowls of rice and soup be placed?

-An anecdote: when I was younger, I stepped over a pile of stacked books at my grandparent’s house to get to the other side of the room.
+An anecdote: When I was younger, I stepped over a pile of stacked books at my grandparents’ house to get to the other side of the room.
 In my defense, the books were in the way but not stacked up too high, so stepping over was more convenient than going around them.
-My usually sweet natured and gentle grandmother was horrified of my act and gave me the scolding of a lifetime I will never forget.
+My usually sweet-natured and gentle grandmother was horrified by my act and gave me the scolding of a lifetime I will never forget.

 What’s the correct way to eat sushi: with your fingers or chopsticks?